physionetchallenges/python-example-2024/README.md

 where

-- `training_data` (input; required) is a folder with the training data files, including the images and diagnoses (you can use the `ptb-xl/records100/00000` folder from the below steps); and
+- `training_data` (input; required) is a folder with the training data files, including the images and classes (you can use the `ptb-xl/records500/00000` folder from the below steps); and
 - `model` (output; required) is a folder for saving your model(s).

 We are asking teams to include working training code and a pre-trained model.
 Please include your pre-trained model in the `model` folder so that we can load it with the below command.